 - Place the furnace as close to the center of the air distribution system as possible.
-The furnace should also be located close to the chimney or vent termination point. - When the furnace is installed in an attic or other insulated space, keep insulation away from the furnace. - When the furnace is installed in an unconditioned space, consider provisions required to prevent freezing of condensate drain system.
+The furnace should also be located close to the vent termination point. - When the furnace is installed in non-direct vent applications, do not install the furnace where drafts might blow directly into it.
+This could cause improper combustion and unsafe operation. - When the furnace is installed in a non-direct vent applications, do not block the furnace combustion air opening with clothing, boxes, doors, etc. Air is needed for proper combustion and safe unit operation. - When the furnace is installed in an attic or other insulated space, keep insulation away from the furnace. - When the furnace is installed in an unconditioned space, consider provisions required to prevent freezing of the condensate drain system.